Today we’re talking all about at-home activities perfect for stimulating your baby between 6-12 months of age.

 My little Adelaide became a seven months old baby this month and this stage is SO much fun.
 With the exception of the nasty cold she got and the ensuing sleep regression (everything regression), she is my little angel baby.
-She loves nothing more than to sit and hold toys while watching Lincoln play and her cries are reserved for “it’s time to go to sleep” and “Mom, I need a little more food before I go to sleep.”
+She loves nothing more than to sit and hold toys while watching big brother Lincoln play Her cries are reserved for “it’s time to go to sleep” and “Mom, I need a little more food before I go to sleep.”
 Even when she wakes up after 11-13 hours of sleep and no food she just babbles to herself in her room until I come in with some milk.

 Adelaide at 7 months old